brendondsouza/Airportle/README.md

 Here's where you can go to town on how you actually built this thing.
 Write as much as you can here, it's totally fine if it's not too much just make sure you write *something*.
 If you don't have too much experience on your resume working on the front end that's totally fine.
 This is where you can really show off your passion and make up for that ten fold.

-## Upcomg features
+## Upcoming features

-- Add international airpors from around the world
+- Add international airports from around the world
 - Add ability to ask for a hint at the cost of an attempt
 - Add a 'new game' button so the user can play as many rounds as they like
 - Implement a scoring system using local storage to keep a record of the users stats